jonas-thuvesson-winberg/webpack-workshop/1 - bundling javascript/1_-_bundling_javascript.md

 opera > 1
 ```

-This list is unrealistically inclusive; we want to support relevant browsers above version 1.
+This list is unrealistically inclusive, since we aim to support all browser versions above version 1.
 You can read more about [the browserlist project here](https://github.com/browserslist/browserslist).

 3. For all this to take effect we need to add a new entry in the `rules` node under `plugins`, in the **webpack.config.js** file: